jonnew/Oat/README.md

 CONFIGURATION:
   -n [ --filename ] arg  The base snapshot file name.
-                         The timestamp of the snapshot will be prepended to this name.
-                		 If not provided, the SOURCE name will be used.
+                         The timestamp of the snapshot will be prepended to this name.If not provided, the SOURCE name will be used.

-  -f [ --folder ] arg    The folder to which snapshots will be saved
+  -f [ --folder ] arg    The folder in which snapshots will be saved.

-NOTE:
-  To take a snapshot of the currently displayed frame, press 's' key while the display window is in focus.
 ```

 ##### Example